 WHAT IS THE TEAS V EXAM?

 TEAS V stands for Test of Essential Academic Skills V for Allied Health.
-Our program requires the student take this exam to measure their understanding of the medical field.
+Our program requires the student take this exam to measure their academic preparation for the medical field.
 All students are required to take the exam and pass with a minimum score of 50%.

 WHAT IS ON THE TEAS V EXAM?

-The HOBET Exam is comprised of 170 questions with four sections including: Reading, Mathematics, Science and English.
-See the picture below for more detailed information.
+The TEAS V Exam is comprised of 150 questions with four sections including: Reading, Mathematics, Science and English.

-WHERE CAN I FIND A STUDY GUIDE FOR THE HOBET EXAM?
+WHERE CAN I FIND A STUDY GUIDE FOR THE TEAS V EXAM?

 There is a copy of the study guide available in the Library Reserve Section.
 This copy is available for a 2-hour period and can only be viewed in the library.
 If you would like to purchase a copy of the study guide it is available at http://www.atitesting.com/2/teas-prep/study-guide.aspx for an estimated cost of $48.00.

 WHEN CAN I TAKE THE TEAS V EXAM?

-The HOBET Exam is administered by our Testing Services Department (located in the 3C Building) between January 15, 2013 and February 20, 2013.
-Test scores must be turned into the Radiologic Technology Office by the due date, not exceptions will be made.
+The TEAS V Exam is administered by our Testing Services Department (located in the 3C Building) between mid January to the last Thursday in February.
+Test scores must be turned into the Radiologic Technology Office by the due date; not exceptions will be made.
 A testing permit must be issued first prior taking the TEAS V Exam.

-HOW MANY TIMES CAN I TAKE THE HOBET EXAM?
+HOW MANY TIMES CAN I TAKE THE TEAS V EXAM?

-WHAT IS THE COST TO TAKE THE HOBET EXAM?
+WHAT IS THE COST TO TAKE THE TEAS V EXAM?

 WHEN CAN I BEGIN COMPLETING THE HEALTH REQUIREMENTS?